zfcampus/zf-apigility-skeleton/README.md

 ### Docker

-If you develop or deploy using Docker, we provide both development and production configuration for you.
+If you develop or deploy using Docker, we provide configuration for you.

-#### Development

 Prepare your development environment using [docker compose](https://docs.docker.com/compose/install/):